Marianne McKenna: Education and early career

 McKenna was born in Montreal, Quebec in 1950.
 She graduated from The Study, a Canadian private education all-girls school in Westmount, Quebec in 1968 and was honoured by The Study in 2008 with the Judy Elder Alumna Award.
 To the students of The Study, she explained her choice to pursue architecture as follows: "I originally saw the profession as a balance between creative and business skills.
 I found out quite early that it is much more than that.
 It is a creative profession but requires the leadership skills of innovator, arbitrator, negotiator, communicator, along with strong design talent and business acumen.
 The pleasure of architecture is in the range of challenges that only increase from day to day."

 McKenna is an alumnus of Swarthmore College (B.A.
 1972) and has a Master of Architecture from Yale University (M.A., 1976), where she studied under architects Harry Cobb of Pei Cobb Freed & Partners and Charles Moore.
 At Yale University, she also met and became lifelong friends with then aspiring actress Meryl Streep.
-Streep shared insights on Marianne’s career as an architect in the 2014 documentary "Making Space: 5 Women Changing the Face of Architecture".
+Streep shared insights on Marianne’s career as an architect in the 2014 documentary "Making Space: 5 Women Changing the Face of Architecture" and in the May 2025 issue of Canadian Architect magazine.

 Upon graduation from Yale, McKenna worked for Bobrow & Fieldman, Architects in Montreal from 1976 to 1978 and Denys, Lasdun, Redhouse & Softely in London from 1978 to 1979.
 In 1980 she joined Barton Myers Associates (BMA) in Toronto and was made an associate the following year.
 At BMA she met her future partners, also associates of Myers: Bruce Kuwabara, Thomas Payne and Shirley Blumberg.
 Notable projects she worked on in this period include the Hasbro Inc. New York showrooms and 35 East Wacker Drive in Chicago.